whyisdifficult/jiratui/docs/users/usage/index.md

   -j, --jql-expression-id INTEGRER The ID of a JQL expression as defined in the config.
   -t, --theme TEXT                 The name of the theme to use.
   --search-on-startup              Trigger search automatically when the UI starts.
+  --focus-item-on-startup INTEGER  Focus and open the work item at the specified position on startup.
+Requires --search-on-startup.
 ```

 #### Trigger Search on Startup